 Since this procedure requires installing and configuring a third party software, consider these instructions as indicative only.
-Using Samba to connect to a macOS based Harmony server cannot be guaranteed to succeed and, even if it succeeds, nothing guarantees it will still work after updating macOS.
+Using Samba to connect to a macOS based Harmony server cannot be guaranteed to succeed and, even if it succeeds, it is always possible that a future update or upgrade of macOS makes this method no longer work.

-How to disable the native SMB file sharing protocol on macOS
+How to disable the native Samba file sharing protocol on macOS

-- 1. Open the Apple menu and select System Preferences.
+- Open the Apple menu and select System Preferences.

 - 2. Click on Sharing.

 - 3. In the list to the left, if File Sharing is unchecked, then SMB is implicitly disabled.
 If File Sharing is checked, select it.

 - 4. Click on Options.

 - 5. Make sure that Share files and folders using SMB is unchecked.

 - 6. Click on Done.

 - 7. Close the Sharing panel.